cybercongress/go-cyber/README.md

 **WARNING**: Project status: **testnet**.
 We are at research state at the moment.

+## cyberd Public Testnets

+To run a full-node or validator in the latest public testnet of the cyberd follow [the guide](./docs/run_validator.md).

 ## Issues

 If you have any problems with or questions about search, please contact us through a